clementfarabet/neuflow/README.md

 ## how to run something

 Demos are located in demos/.
-To get started, you’ll need a standard Xilinx dev board for the Virtex 6: [the ML605 Kit] (http://www.xilinx.com/products/devkits/EK-V6-ML605-G.htm).
+To get started, you'll need a standard Xilinx dev board for the Virtex 6: [the ML605 Kit] (http://www.xilinx.com/products/devkits/EK-V6-ML605-G.htm).
-We provide a version of NeuFlow that’s pre synthesized/mapped/routed for the Virtex6 VLX240T:
+We provide a version of NeuFlow that's pre synthesized/mapped/routed for the Virtex6 VLX240T:
 [neuFlow-ml605.bit](http://data.clement.farabet.net/share/neuFlow-ml605.bit),
 and a little script  to program the ML605 with this bitfile: